janohlberger/IPM_steelhead_WA_coast/README.md

 6. `IPM_sthd_multipop.R` using year_effect=TRUE with/without covariates
 7. `year_effects.R` to compare time trends of the four different IPMs

-Once results have been saved in an `output` folder, the other scripts can be run in any order to produce the The scripts should be run in the following order:

 ## Dependencies
 The model fitting relies on the R package 'salmonIPM'.
 This package can be made available upon request to the main developer Eric Buhle via GitHub (https://github.com/ebuhle) or email (<eric.buhle@noaa.gov>).